To this day, tour and teaching pros, ordinary players, and commentators continue to search for the secrets of the Ben Hogan golf swing.

 Yes, but that probably is not the best fit for you.
 The RotarySwing is a simple golf swing anyone can learn.

 Ben Hogan has long been marveled for his athletic and pure golf swing.
 His ball striking was unparalleled during his prime, and his swing was poetry in motion.
 He had many admirers of his swing, but few were able to capture the athleticism and grace that defined his move to replicate it at a professional level.
 There are a great number of things to be learned from Mr. Hogan's swing that I find both interesting and misunderstood and will take the time to point them out in the following synopsis.
-As a point of reference, I use a swing of Tiger Woods when he was playing extremely well, back in 2002.
+As a point of reference, I use a swing of an elite player from 2002.

 Address

 Fellow golfers who played with Ben often said his swing looked halfway done right from the setup position.
-His setup looked so solid that it just looked like he could never miss a shot.
+His setup and address position looked so solid that it just looked like he could never miss a shot.
 Below is a picture of Ben at address with a wood.
-Some interesting things of note in his setup: First, his left arm angled back away from the target at address rather than the classical more vertical position taught today.
-Interestingly, his position at address shares a lot in common with the Tiger Woods of "old", seen to the right in 2002.
-What I like the most about Hogan's left arm position here is that it is more into his left side.
-What I mean by that is that Ben's connection between his left arm and left pectoral muscle is very snug because he rotates his upper torso "into" his left arm at address, setting his shoulders open at address compared to his feet.
-This creates a very secure connection with the left arm and, thus, the club.
+Some interesting things of note in his setup: First, his lead arm angled back away from the target at address rather than the classical more vertical position taught today.
+Interestingly, his position at address shares a lot in common with the elite players of that era.
+What I like the most about Hogan's lead arm position here is that it is more into his lead side.
+What I mean by that is that Ben's connection between his lead arm and lead pectoral muscle is very snug because he rotates his upper torso “into” his lead arm at address, setting his shoulders open at address compared to his feet.
+This creates a very secure connection with the lead arm and, thus, the club.
 The rotation of the body causes it to appear that his spine is tilted away from the target and that his shoulders are steeper than they really are at address because of the fact he is more open at address.

-Hogan's right arm is something that has been discussed many times as well, but if you understand how his left arm was more into and across his chest, then you understand how this position simply pushes his right arm more away from his body, and the target, at address.
-Most golfers are the opposite, reaching more across their body with their right arm while their left arm is less connected.
-You can see that Hogan's right arm is hanging pretty loosely here, very relaxed.
+Hogan's trail arm is something that has been discussed many times as well, but if you understand how his lead arm was more into and across his chest, then you understand how this position simply pushes his trail arm more away from his body, and the target, at address.
+Most golfers are the opposite, reaching more across their body with their trail arm while their lead arm is less connected.
+You can see that Hogan's trail arm is hanging pretty loosely here, very relaxed.

-If you look at Hogan's left knee, it appears to be pointed more toward the target when compared to Tiger's on the right, which is pointing more toward the ball.
-This is also due to the way Hogan set his body into his left arm, opening his hips at address as well, which rotated his leg toward the target.
+If you look at Hogan's lead knee, it appears to be pointed more toward the target when compared to elite players of the modern era, whose lead knee tends to point more toward the ball.
+This is also due to the way Hogan set his body into his lead arm, opening his hips at address as well, which rotated his leg toward the target.

-If you look at the yellow line I've drawn above, you can also see how Hogan leaned the shaft slightly toward the target at address, even though his hand position was more in the center of his body.
-You will often see golfers of the modern era with their hands at address more into their left thigh, as you can see in the picture below of David Toms.
-You can see that David's shaft is more vertical at address, and his hands are clearly more into his left side as the inner part of his thigh is hidden behind his hands.
-This position makes it easier to work the arms out away from the body during the backswing, creating more width and keeping the club and arms more in front of the body.
+If you look at the yellow line drawn above, you can also see how Hogan leaned the shaft slightly toward the target at address, even though his hand position was more in the center of his body.
+You will often see golfers of the modern era with their hands at address more into their lead thigh.
+This position makes it easier to work the arms out away from the body during the backswing, creating more swing width and keeping the club and arms more in front of the body.

 Backswing

 As Ben took the club back, he had a fair amount of width in the backswing, contrary to a popular belief.
-You can clearly see here that his right arm has hardly begun to bend as the club reaches parallel to the ground, and his hands are a good distance away from his right hip.
-What can't be clearly seen from the face on view is the the club has moved much more to the inside than Tiger's has on the right.
-Tiger has taken the club back more to the outside while Ben has begun to swing the club more around his body.
+You can clearly see here that his trail arm has hardly begun to bend as the club reaches parallel to the ground, and his hands are a good distance away from his trail hip.
+What can't be clearly seen from the face-on view is that the club has moved much more to the inside than elite players typically demonstrate.
+Ben had begun to swing the club more around his body from early in the takeaway.

 Hogan has done little more than rotate around his spine at this point, with zero lateral movement of his head or hips.
-His hips have begun to rotate more than Tiger's, but they haven't shifted in any way because Hogan's right leg was like a post.
-He spoke about this in his book, "Five Lessons", and considered it a serious mistake to let the right leg shift away form the target during the backswing, demonstrating he favored rotation over lateral motion.
+His hips have begun to rotate more than many elite comparisons, but they haven't shifted in any way because Hogan's trail leg was like a post.
+He spoke about this in his book, “Five Lessons”, and considered it a serious mistake to let the trail leg shift away from the target during the backswing, demonstrating he favored hip rotation over lateral motion.

 Second Half of the Backswing

 While Hogan's arms were very quiet during the takeaway, the second half of his backswing tells a different story.
-Once the club reached parallel, Hogan's right arm begin to fold and work back behind him dramatically as can be seen in the sequence below.
+Once the club reached parallel, Hogan's trail arm began to fold and work back behind him dramatically as can be seen in the sequence below.
 Everything else in Hogan's swing has remained very quiet to this point.
 His hips have moved very little, and his head has also moved very little.
-He's done little more than turn his upper torso and begun to swing his right arm behind him while folding at the elbow.
+He's done little more than turn his upper torso and begun to swing his trail arm behind him while folding at the elbow.

-When compared with Tiger below, you can see how much later Tiger set the club in the backswing in an effort to create as wide an arc as possible.
-Hogan was quite the opposite.
-Once his takeaway was complete, his swing arc became very narrow and more around his body with a fair amount of wrist set by the time his left arm was parallel to the ground.
-Tiger has a later wrist set to achieve a wider arc for more power in his swing.
+When compared with elite players who set the club later in the backswing in an effort to create as wide an arc as possible, Hogan was quite the opposite.
+Once his takeaway was complete, his swing arc became very narrow and more around his body with a fair amount of wrist set by the time his lead arm was parallel to the ground.
+Elite modern players often use a later wrist set to achieve a wider arc for more power in their swing.

 Head Movement